Category: London

 Hi.
 I’m Lawrence – bicycle tour guide, storyteller, and lover of puns.

-If you’re all done reading about our rail history and want to experience London up close and personal, why don’t you come on a bicycle tour with me?
+If you’re all done reading about our rail history and want to experience London, why don’t you come on a bicycle tour with me?
 Small groups, big laughs, and zero train-related delays (I promise).
 I help curious folks like you discover the best parts of our city (from the saddle of my bicycle, of course).

 Click here to learn more about my tours!

-• London’s Sifton Bog: Flesh-Eating Plants Live Here
+• London’s Sifton Bog: Where Flesh-Eating Plants Thrive!

 Sign at the entrance to the Sifton Bog Natural Area welcoming visitors.